carlosrfernandez/SynoDs/README.md

 The APIs:
 =========

-An initial implementation supporting the basic operations of the DownloadStation and FileStations is planned.
+An initial implementation supporting the basic operations of the following APIs is planned:

+- DownloadStation: CRUD operation on TASKs using Async calls to the DS.
+- FileStation: CRUD operations on files and folders using Async calls to the DS.

-Further improvements and additional functionallities pending.
+Further improvements and additional functionallities to be added as time will allow it...